jackyzha0/quartz/content/essays/the long wait.md

 But I have enough mental space and courage to be grateful that it is a disservice to the universe, to you, and to myself, not to send an email.
 So, yes, I will be visiting your inboxes once more, and to start, I have two announcements to share.

 First, I am tweaking my newsletter system.
 I used to send different emails to different groups of subscribers.
 But I am sending these emails to only a handful of you that dividing you into groups doesn't make sense right now.
-So, I will be sending everything to this list—[[tlw|The Long Walk list]]—moving forward.
+So, I will be sending everything to this list—[[templates/tlw|The Long Walk list]]—moving forward.

 That said, I will be putting categories of emails I will send to you in the subject line so you immediately know what email you are getting.
 Here are the categories: